Khabarovsk United Air Group Flight 3949: Passengers and crew

-Crash
+Sequence of events

+Flight

 The flight was the second leg of a round-trip flight from Khabarovsk to Yuzhno-Sakhalinsk, back to Khabarovsk before continuing to Novosibirsk with an intermediate stop in Ulan-Ude.
 During the trip to Yuzhno-Sakhalinsk, the flight was initially scheduled to take off at 16:45 local time, but due to deteriorating weather conditions, the flight was delayed for several hours.
 The aircraft eventually took off at around 23:00 local time with no passengers.
 During the flight, the aircraft was progressively banking to the left, causing the crew to constantly make a right bank input to stabilise the aircraft.
 They managed to level the wings, and the flight proceeded to its destination without any further incident.

 The aircraft landed in Yuzhno-Sakhalinsk Airport at 00:34 local time and was parked for approximately 2 hours.
 First Officer Revidovich would be the pilot flying, while Captain Sumarokov would be the one handling the comms.
 The aircraft took off at 02:43 a.m with 90 passengers.
 The takeoff weight was within acceptable limits, at 82,600 kg, and the fuel weight was 15,100 kg.